Niels-Bohr-Institute-XNS-StructBiophys/GHRSASData/GHR-ECD[FigureS1E-G]/README.md

 # GHR-ECD (Figure S1E-G)

-These data were recorded on the XX/XX/XX on the beam line XYZ at FACILITY.
+These data were recorded on the XX/XX/XX on the beam line P12 at DESY.

 The sample contains GHR-ECD with the FASTA sequence: